 General Antoine Guillaume Maurailhac Delmas de La CosteInsubordinate general of the French Revolution who was exiled from Paris for years and was mortally wounded at the Battle of Leipzig

 Born: January 3, 1766

 Arc de Triomphe: DELMAS on the east pillar

-After the Russian campaign, there was a need for experienced officers, and Delmas requested and was returned to active duty.
-Taking charge of the 9th Division of Ney's III Corps from Brenier, he led the division into combat at Bautzen.
-Made a member of the Legion of Honor that year, he fought at Katzbach, and then Leipzig .
-At Leipzig, a cannonball struck him in the right hip, and he was taken to the hospital, dying of his wounds two weeks later.
+After the Russian campaign of 1812, there was a need for experienced officers and Delmas requested and was returned to active duty.
+Taking command of the 9th Division of Ney's III Corps, he led the division into combat at the Battle of Bautzen.
+Made a Knight of the Legion of Honor that year, he fought at the Katzbach and then the Battle of Leipzig .
+During the Battle of Leipzig a cannonball struck him in the right hip and he was taken to the hospital, dying of his wounds two weeks later.

 - John R. Elting, Swords Around a Throne: Napoleon's Grande Armée, (USA: Da Capo Press, 1997), 160.

 Updated October 2020